Azure/azure-quickstart-templates/quickstarts/microsoft.hdinsight/hdinsight-kafka-with-edge-schema-registry/README.md

 ---
 description: This template allows you to create an HDInsight cluster running Linux with a schema registry edge node.
-For more information, see https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node
+For more information, see https&#58;//docs.microsoft.com/en-us/azure/hdinsight/hdinsight-apps-use-edge-node
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: hdinsight-kafka-with-edge-schema-registry
 languages:
 - json
 ---